 The last quarrying occurred as late as 1914.

-Due to the cliffside location, steps, wooden walkways and a hidden network of footpaths developed throughout the area.
+During the 19th and early 20th centuries, Telegraph Hill remained isolated, bypassed by cable car and streetcar lines.
+Steps, wooden walkways and a hidden network of footpaths developed throughout the area.

-Street paving of Montgomery and Alta in 1931 and Union and Calhoun in 1939–1940 improved general accessibility, and heralded
+Street paving (Montgomery and Alta in 1931 then Union and Calhoun in 1939–1940) improved accessibility and heralded new development.

 Low property values facilitated real estate development.
 Owners retained architects who produced a collection of noteworthy and innovative designs.
 Among these are Richard Neutra's International Style Kahn House at 66–70 Calhoun Terrace (1939), and Irvine Goldstine's Art Moderne Malloch Apartment Building at 1360 Montgomery Street (1936).